-One service provided by MEDC in addition to holding and distributing administrative education records is enabling researchers to join data they hold, such as survey data, to the individual-level data held at MEDC.
+One service provided by MEDC in addition to distributing administrative education records is enabling researchers to join external data, such as survey data, to the individual-level data held at MEDC.
 This probabilistic record matching process requires additional software packages, servers, and staff time and therefore incurs an additional service charge.
-Because record matching operations vary greatly in their complexity, we assess the cost of matches on a per project basis.
+Because matching processes vary in their complexity, we assess the cost of matches on a per project basis.

 Prior to selecting an effort level for your match, we assess a number of characteristics.
 Novelty is the first of these and assesses whether the match to be conducted is one that MEDC has previously completed.
 Novelty is critical to research but it also means developing new matching approaches and code.
-An example of a novel match would be incorporating distance-based measures into our matching software as this requires integrating geospatial libraries.
+An example of a novel match would be incorporating distancebased measures into our matching software as this requires integrating geospatial libraries.